Search for rare or forbidden decays of the $D^{0}$ meson

-The cross-feed to one signal mode from the other eleven is estimated from MC samples to be $\lesssim0.5\%$ in all cases, assuming equal branching fractions for all signal modes.
-The cross-feed to a specific normalisation mode from the other two normalization modes is predicted from simulation to be $\lesssim0.7\%$, where the branching fractions are taken from Ref.~\cite{PDG2018}.
+The cross feed to one signal mode from the other eleven is estimated from MC samples to be $\lesssim0.5\%$ in all cases, assuming equal branching fractions for all signal modes.
+The cross feed to a specific normalization mode from the other two normalization modes is predicted from simulation to be $\lesssim0.7\%$, where the branching fractions are taken from Ref.~\cite{PDG2018}.
 Multiple candidates occur in \multiPiPiemuOS\% to \multiKKemuOS\% of simulated signal events and in \multiKKPiPi\% to \multiPiPiPiPi\% of the normalization events in data.
-If two or more candidates are found in an event, the one with the highest vertex \chisq\ probability is selected.
-After the application of all selection criteria and corrections for small differences between data and MC simulation in tracking and PID performance, the reconstruction efficiency $\epsilon_{\rm sig}$ for the simulated signal decays is between 3.2\% and 6.2\%, depending on the mode.
+If two or more candidates are found in an event, the one with the highest \Dstarp\ vertex \chisq\ probability is selected.
+After the application of all selection criteria and corrections for small differences between data and MC simulation in tracking and PID performance derived from high purity control samples~\cite{TheBABAR:2013jta}, the reconstruction efficiency $\epsilon_{\rm sig}$ for the simulated signal decays is between 3.2\% and 6.2\%, depending on the mode.
 For the normalization decays, the reconstruction efficiency $\epsilon_{\rm norm}$ is between \effKKPiPiNoErr\% and \effPiPiPiPiNoErr\%.
 The difference between $\epsilon_{\rm sig}$ and $\epsilon_{\rm norm}$ is mainly due to the momentum dependence of the lepton PID~\cite{TheBABAR:2013jta}.

 The signal mode branching fraction $\BR_{\rm sig}$ is determined relative to that of the normalization decay using